erodozer/vpet/README.md

 To save on size, when exporting the project, export only with the resources selected for the theme the executable will run with.

 Files within the theme's subdirectory must be placed and named exactly according to the directory tree relative to the project root for overriding.
+Executing the project through the editor will generate an enumerated list of overridden files in the theme directory for the active theme.
+This file is required by the project in order to skin resources, as enumerating files within the `res://` filesystem is not available in Godot exported runtimes.
+These files should be checked into version control.

 ### Configuring features and resources